Jamie Proctor

-He began his career at hometown club Preston North End, turning professional in January 2010 and making his first-team debut four months later.
-He was loaned out to Stockport County in August 2010 and having featured 34 times for Preston in the 2011–12 season, was signed to Premier League club Swansea City in August 2012.
+Proctor began his career at hometown club Preston North End, turning professional in January 2010 and making his first-team debut four months later.
+He was loaned out to Stockport County in August 2010 and, having featured 34 times for Preston in the 2011–12 season, was signed to Premier League club Swansea City in August 2012.
 He spent time on loan at Shrewsbury Town before being sold on to Crawley Town in January 2013.
 He played 49 games in the 2013–14 season, scoring seven goals, and then moved on to Fleetwood Town in June 2014.
 He spent 1 1/2-seasons with Fleetwood before being sold on to Bradford City following a short loan spell.
-He spent the 2016–17 League One promotion-winning season with Bolton Wanderers, part of which he spent on loan at Carlisle United, and then was sold to Rotherham United in July 2017.
-He spent four seasons with Rotherham, without establishing himself in the first-team after rupturing his knee ligaments at the start of the 2017–18 campaign, and instead enjoyed loan spells with Scunthorpe United, AFC Fylde, Newport County and Wigan Athletic.
+He spent the 2016–17 League One promotion-winning season with Bolton Wanderers, part of which he spent on loan at Carlisle United, and was then sold to Rotherham United in July 2017.
+He spent four seasons with Rotherham without establishing himself in the first team after rupturing his knee ligaments at the start of the 2017–18 campaign and instead enjoyed loan spells with Scunthorpe United, AFC Fylde, Newport County and Wigan Athletic.
 He signed with Port Vale in July 2021 and helped the club to win promotion out of League Two via the play-offs in 2022.
+He joined Barrow and retired from professional football at the end of the 2023–24 season.
+He resumed his career in non-League football with Southport and Ramsbottom United.